Geometric aspects of rank-3 vector bundles over surfaces and 2-plane distributions on 5-manifolds: Derived reduction of the canonical system

-\end{proposition} We note that this construction allows for the study the rank-4 system \eqref{eq-canonical_sys} from yet another differential geometric perspective, in the sense that each solution of the system \eqref{eq-canonical_sys} defines a 2-dimensional integral manifold $\psi: \Sigma \to M^6$, which satisfies by definition $\psi^*\tilde{\Omega}=0$, and moreover that $\psi^\ast(dx \wedge dy) \neq 0$; conversely, every 2-dimensional integral submanifold $\psi(\Sigma) \subset M^6$ for the EDS $\tilde{\Omega}$ which $\psi^\ast (dx \wedge dy) \neq 0$ defines a solution to \eqref{eq-canonical_sys}.
+where $D_x$ and $D_y$ are the well known total derivative operators, and $r,t$ are given in (\ref{eq-M6_eqs}).
+This is in essence a middle ground between prolongation of the canonical system (\ref{eq-canonical_sys}) and the fact that the linear system is of finite type and rank-4.
+If instead one considers the rank-4 Pfaffian system $\tilde{\Omega} := \langle \pi^*\omega\vert_{M^6} \rangle_{\mathrm{diff}}$ on $M^6$ analogously generated as in \S \ref{ss-horizontal}, then it follows from those results that if $\tilde{\Delta} = \tilde{\Omega}^\perp$, then $\tilde{\Delta}$ is an integrable 2-plane distribution on $M^6$, as in \S \ref{s-rank_3}.
+This is a fundamental feature of EDS perspective for solutions of PDEs \cite{Stormark_2000}, allowing the study the rank-4 system \eqref{eq-canonical_sys} from yet another differential geometric perspective, in the sense that each solution of the system \eqref{eq-canonical_sys} defines a 2-dimensional integral manifold $\psi: \Sigma \to M^6$, which satisfies by definition $\psi^*\tilde{\Omega}=0$, and moreover that $\psi^\ast(dx \wedge dy) \neq 0$; conversely, every 2-dimensional integral submanifold $\psi(\Sigma) \subset M^6$ for the EDS $\tilde{\Omega}$ which $\psi^\ast (dx \wedge dy) \neq 0$ defines a solution to \eqref{eq-canonical_sys}.
 This is in perfect agreement with the discussion above and in \S \ref{ss-horizontal}, since the curvature $\mathbf{R}=0$ of the connection $\nabla$ vanishes canonically.
+Yet this perspective reveals nothing about the local geometry of $\Sigma$ discussed in \S \ref{ss-differential_invariants}.
+In the sequel, we show that the rank-3 EDS $\Omega$ can be used to detect more subtle geometric aspects of $\Sigma$, and can be reduced to yield a certain horizontal 2-plane distribution $\bar{\Delta}$ on a natural ~$M^5 \subset M^6$.
 The Pfaffian system $\Omega$ is the annihilator of a rank-3 vector field distribution $\Delta$ on $M^6$ given by